alphafox02/zmqToTar1090/test/README.md

 - change name of drone

 This only supports 3 drones, so you can't add additional values in the "id_num" nor the coordinate python lists.
 This is only a POC to show that tar1090 is updating accordingly.

+## How It Works

+The `droneToZMQ.py` acts like the sniffle_receiver.py script from the Sniffle project.

+It creates a ZMQ server, and will send JSON data read from `drone_send.json` out over ZMQ.
+This data is formatted in (hopefully) the same way that the Sniffle receiver would be reading it as if there was a drone flying around and you were sniffing it's location data.

+The zmqToTar1090.py will then read that data and send it to `/run/readsb/drone.json` for ingestion into tar1090.